 Take advantage of free consultations.

 Most reputable personal injury attorneys offer free consultations to personal injury victims.
-Whether you hire an attorney or are considering handling a car accident claim yourself, taking advantage of a free consultation is a good idea and there is not a downside to taking advantage of it.
+Whether hiring an attorney or considering handling a car accident claim, taking advantage of a free consultation is a good idea, and there is no downside to taking advantage of it.
 Before you deal with State Farm, Geico, Progressive, or any other car insurer after an accident, talk with a lawyer.

 -Speak with several attorneys to find one you are comfortable with.

 Bonus tip: Talk with a lawyer in the county of the crash and not out-of-state attorneys.
 If you were injured in Houston, TX, look for a local attorney.

 The more serious your injury, the more likely you need a lawyer.